atancoder/Preposition_BERT/README.md

 Todo
 - Verify my model's architecture is complex enough by seeing if I can overfit a small portion of the training data.
 Try to find the smallest model possible so I can be computationally efficient.
 - Find the best hyperparameters (such as learning rate)
+- Make the pretrained model available on HuggingFace